ChalaniDissanayaka/dineflow-restaurant-app-hackathon/README.md

 6. **As an admin**, As an admin, I can view the orders, and after completing an order, I can press the "Complete" button, which will mark the order as completed. so I can ensure timely service and track customer satisfaction.

-### 5. Third-Party Services, Packages, and Dependencies Used in the App
+### 5. Tech Stack for DineFlow Restaurant App (Third-Party Services, Packages, and Dependencies)

 ##### Backend:

+- **Node.js:** JavaScript runtime for handling the server-side operations of the app.
 - **Express:** A web framework for Node.js to handle server routing and middleware.
+- **SQLite3 (via Knex.js):** Lightweight SQL database to store and manage data like users, items, and orders.
-- **Knex.js:** A SQL query builder for managing database interactions with SQLite.
+- **Knex.js:** A SQL query builder used for database migrations, queries, and connecting to SQLite3.
+- **Express-Session (SQLite3 storage):** To handle user sessions for login, authentication, and maintaining session state.
-- **Bcrypt:** For hashing passwords securely.
+- **Bcrypt:** For encrypting user passwords to ensure secure authentication.
 - **Multer:** Middleware for handling file uploads (e.g., images for menu items).
 - **dotenv:** To manage environment variables.

 ##### Frontend:

-- **React:** A JavaScript library for building user interfaces.
+- **React:** JavaScript library for building user interfaces, handling the app's dynamic components and routing.
-- **Chakra UI:** A component library for building accessible React applications with ease.
+- **Chakra UI:** Component library for styling and creating responsive layouts with minimal effort.
 - **Axios:** For making HTTP requests to the backend API.
-- **React Router:** For managing routing within the React application.
+- **React Router:** Library for managing navigation and routing in the app.
-- **React Hot Toast:** For displaying toast notifications to users.
+- **React Hot Toast:** For providing user-friendly toast notifications to users (e.g., success or error messages).

+- **CSS Modules:** To manage and modularize component-specific styles.

 ### 6. Endpoints in the App